 Location is another thing to consider.
 While many people are perfectly content staying anywhere on property and taking buses wherever they need to go, some people want to be within walking distance of a certain park (yes, that is possible).
 On the other hand, there are those who wish to be on the monorail loop or along the Skyliner route, or prefer boat transportation.
 Below are the resorts with ideal locations:

-- Walking Distance: Walt to Magic Kingdom from Contemporary Resort.
+- Walking Distance: Walt to Magic Kingdom from Contemporary Resort and Disney’s Grand Floridian Resort.
 Walk to EPCOT & Hollywood Studios from Boardwalk Inn, Beach Club Resort, Yacht Club Resort, Swan Resort, and Dolphin Resort.

 - Monorail Loop: The monorail transports guests to Magic Kingdom, as well as the other resorts on the loop including Polynesian Resort, Grand Floridian Resort, and Contemporary Resort.